l3ger0j/AndroidNewResideMenu/README.md

         // TODO: Do whatever you need to with rightMenu
 ```

-##Ignored Views
+## Ignored Views
-On some occasions, the slipping gesture function for locking/unlocking menu, may have conflicts with your widgets such as viewpager.By then you can add the viewpager to ignored view.
+On some occasions, the slipping gesture function for locking/unlocking menu, may have conflicts with your widgets such as viewpager.
+By then you can add the viewpager to ignored view.
 ```java
         // add gesture operation's ignored views
         FrameLayout ignored_view = (FrameLayout) findViewById(R.id.ignored_view);